 How to Order Honest History Magazine

-You can subscribe to Honest History here for $69.99/year with free shipping.
+You can get an Honest History magazine subscription here for $69.99/year with free shipping.
 Each year has 4 issues, so that’s about $17.50 per issue.

-You can also order individual magazines of past issues for $17.95 each, but I have a 15% off discount code MOMMYLAND.
+You can also order individual kids history magazines of past issues for $17.95 each, but I have a 15% off discount code MOMMYLAND.

 - Order ISSUE NINE: An Era of Exploration